LaravelArab/docs/homestead.md

 Once the site has been added, run the `vagrant reload --provision` command from your Homestead directory.

+<a name="site-types"></a>
+#### Site Types

+Homestead supports several types of sites which allow you to easily run projects that are not based on Laravel.
+For example, we may easily add a Symfony application to Homestead using the `symfony2` site type:

+    sites:
+        - map: symfony2.app
+          to: /home/vagrant/Code/Symfony/public
+          type: symfony2

+The available site types are: `apache`, `laravel` (the default), `proxy`, `silverstripe`, `statamic`, `symfony2`, and `symfony4`.

+<a name="site-parameters"></a>
+#### Site Parameters

+You may add additional Nginx `fastcgi_param` values to your site via the `params` site directive.
+For example, we'll add a `FOO` parameter with a value of `BAR`:

+    sites:
+        - map: homestead.app
+          to: /home/vagrant/Code/Laravel/public
+          params:
+              - key: FOO
+                value: BAR

 <a name="configuring-cron-schedules"></a>
 ### Configuring Cron Schedules